 Carpal tunnel is a medical condition categorized as a musculoskeletal disorder.
 It can cause a prickling sensation in the arms and hands, often accompanied by numbness and pain.

 To better understand the condition, we have to take a look at human anatomy.
 The wrist has a very tight passageway that forms a small tunnel not bigger than an inch.
-This is the carpal tunnel.
-On the sides and the bottom of the tunnel, there are bones, also known as carpal bones, that hold the wrist in place.
+This is carpal tunnel.
+On the sides and the bottom of the tunnel, bones, also known as carpal bones, hold the wrist in place.
 This passageway houses the tendons and median nerve.

 The tunnel is usually tight enough so that the nerves and tendons can pass through it.
 If something else takes up that place, it can result in an injury, swelling, or inflammation of the canal that leads to carpal tunnel syndrome (CTS).